KayongoYongo/Django_to_do_app/README.md

 # Django_to_do_app
 A simple to do app without sign up and log in.

-In its current state, the application can only perform `CREATE` operations.
-I will continue to improve it so that it can handle, `UPDATE` and `DELETE` operations.
+In its current state, the application can perform `CRUD` operations.
+The templates are bare bones and wat is remaining is to impliment a simple base.html file.

-Additionally, the UI needs some work.

 # 1. Getting started
 To get started, type this in the command line: